openthread/openthread/examples/drivers/windows/README.md

 The filter driver `otlwf.sys` exposes the IOCTL interface that `otapi.dll` uses and houses the bulk of the actual Thread logic. `otapi.dll` exposes the C interface for user mode applications to use to control the Thread interfaces.

-1. Download the latest binaries ([x86](https://ci.appveyor.com/api/projects/jwhui/openthread/artifacts/release.zip?job=Platform%3A+x86), [x64](https://ci.appveyor.com/api/projects/jwhui/openthread/artifacts/release.zip?job=Platform%3A+x64), [arm](https://ci.appveyor.com/api/projects/jwhui/openthread/artifacts/release.zip?job=Platform%3A+arm))
+1. Download the latest platform binary on AppVeyor:
+	1. Go to the [latest build](https://ci.appveyor.com/project/jwhui/openthread) page
+	1. Select the desired platform (x64, x86, arm)
+	1. On the platform page, select **ARTIFACTS**
+	1. Download the release.zip file for that platform
 1. Extract the files to a temporary location
 1. Open an admin command prompt in the temporary location
 1. Run the `install_otlwf.cmd` file